 Please review CAM safety protocols for visiting during Covid.
-Advance tickets are required.
+Advance tickets are recommended.

 Parking and Entrance

 Free accessible spaces are available on Pleasant Street directly in front of the Museum as well as in the Museum Employee parking lot.
 Although the lot is reserved for Museum employees, the accessible space is available to the public.